-How to Maintain Your Perm
+How To Take Care of Your Perm

 - Don’t comb your hair for the first 24 hours.